 For more information about disk performance, see EBS performance.

-- System disks contain operating systems and can only be created along with instances.
-The lifecycle of a system disk is the same as that of the instance to which it is attached.
+- System disks contain operating systems and can be created only along with instances.
+The lifecycle of a system disk is the same as that of the instance to which the system disk is attached.

 - Data disks are used to store application data and can be created separately or along with instances.

-A disk can be attached to only one ECS instance in the same zone.
+A cloud disk can be attached to only one ECS instance in the same zone.

 The following table describes other limits.